salesforcecli/plugin-custom-metadata/messages/record.md

   <%= config.bin %> <%= command.id %> --type-name MyCMT\_\_mdt --record-name MyRecord --label "My Record" --protected true My_Custom_Field_1=Foo My_Custom_Field_2=Bar

-# typenameFlagDescription

-API name of the custom metadata type to create a record for

-# typenameFlagLongDescription
+# flags.type-name.summary

-The API name of the custom metadata type to create a record for.
+API name of the custom metadata type to create a record for; must end in "\_\_mdt".

-# recordNameFlagDescription

-name for the new record

-# recordNameFlagLongDescription
+# flags.record-name.summary

-The name for the new record.
+Name of the new record.

-# labelFlagDescription

-label for the new record

-# labelFlagLongDescription
+# flags.label.summary

-The label for the new record.
+Label for the new record.

-# protectedFlagDescription

-protect the record when it is in a managed package

-# protectedFlagLongDescription
+# flags.protected.summary

-Protect the record when it is in a managed package.
+Protect the record when it's in a managed package.

+# flags.protected.description

 Protected records can only be accessed by code in the same managed package namespace.

-# inputDirectoryFlagDescription

-directory to pull the custom metadata type definition from

-# inputDirectoryFlagLongDescription
+# flags.input-directory.summary

-The directory to pull the custom metadata type definition from.
+Directory from which to get the custom metadata type definition from.

-# outputDirectoryFlagDescription

-directory to store newly-created custom metadata record files

-# outputDirectoryFlagLongDescription
+# flags.output-directory.summary

-The directory to store newly-created custom metadata record files.
+Directory to store newly-created custom metadata record files.

 # successResponse